Visperi/OsrsHelper-lite/README.md

 Yet one more repository for OsrsHelper bots, I swear this is the last one.
-This project will deprecate both [OsrsHelper](https://github.com/Visperi/OsrsHelper) and [OsrsHelper-rewrite](https://github.com/Visperi/OsrsHelper-rewrite) and  as soon as this one has the most essential commands available.
+This project will deprecate both [OsrsHelper](https://github.com/Visperi/OsrsHelper) and [OsrsHelper-rewrite](https://github.com/Visperi/OsrsHelper-rewrite) as soon as this one has the most essential commands available.
 For more detailed reasoning for this, see section [Why more repositories](#Why-more-repositories).

 One of the main objectives of this project is to make it easier to control the commands.